 Which Is Best?

 As you can see, there’s no easy answer on which lender collateral protection program is best.
-However, we hope this and our other CPI/VSI content helps you make an educated and honest decision for your institution and borrowers.
+However, we hope this and our other CPI, VSI, and LSI content helps you make an educated and honest decision for your institution and borrowers.

 Our Learning Library is more than Payment Protection!
-Dive into due-diligence worthy content on the following topics:
+Dive into due-diligence worthy content topics such as these:

 Then, be sure to Subscribe so you don’t miss a thing!